deepin-community/ceph/doc/rados/operations/add-or-rm-mons.rst

 =================

-When you remove monitors from a cluster, consider that Ceph monitors use PAXOS to establish consensus about the master cluster map.
+When you remove monitors from a cluster, consider that Ceph monitors use Paxos to establish consensus about the master cluster map.
 You must have a sufficient number of monitors to establish a quorum for consensus about the cluster map.